 Dave Ingram is a naturalist and photographer based on Vancouver Island, British Columbia.
-He currently works as a teacher in the Comox Valley and with Parks Canada at Pacific Rim National Park Reserve during July and August.
+He currently works as a teacher in the Comox Valley.
 Dave regularly contributes photographs of BC native plants to the eFlora BC image bank.

-Dave currently uses a Fujifilm X-T1 with the brilliantly sharp XF 10-24mm f/4 lens, the XF 35mm f/1.4 lens as well as a Fuji 1.6 extension tube for macro work.
+Dave currently uses a Fujifilm X-T2 with the brilliantly sharp XF 16mm f/1.4 lens, the XF 10-24mm f/4 lens, and the XF 35mm f/1.4 lens as well as a Fuji MCEX-16 extension tube for macro work.
 For urban/street photography (and shopping carts), the Fujifilm X100S is his preferred camera.

 Older images on the site were created with a well-used Fujifilm X-T1 (which took an unfortunate dip in the Pacific Ocean) and previously owned Nikon gear – a Nikon D600, a Nikon D80, a Nikon 4500.
 Nikon lenses used included the AF-S Nikkor 16-35mm f4 ED, 105mm f2.8 macro and 60mm f2.8 macro lens.

 Please use the contact form below if you have any questions about image use or are looking for specific images for a project.